sagorbrur/fillblank/README.md

 ## How to Fill The Blank

+keep in mind, one sentence can have not more than one sentence.

 ```py
 from fillblank.fillblank import FillBlank
 text = """Man is a rational being <blank> wisdom, intellect and sense of self-respect.
 He had immense <blank> in himself.